Gobert, Jazz beat Bucks 129-115 for 6th straight win

-SALT LAKE CITY (AP) — Rudy Gobert had 27 points and 12 rebounds, and the Utah Jazz beat the Milwaukee Bucks 129-115 on Friday night for their sixth straight victory.
+Rudy Gobert had 27 points and 12 rebounds, and the Jazz beat the Milwaukee Bucks 129-115 for their sixth straight victory.

 Joe Ingles tied his career high with 27 points as Utah won for the 17th time in 18 games to improve to an NBA-best 21-5.
 Donovan Mitchell scored 26 points, and Jordan Clarkson had 25.

+“Joe getting hot … and Rudy getting in there finishing the dunk like that – that’s the tone we want to set from the beginning,” Mitchell said.

-Giannis Antetokounmpo scored 27 of his 29 points in the second half, but Milwaukee dropped its second straight game after a five-game win streak.
+Antetokounmpo scored 27 of his 29 points in the second half, but Milwaukee dropped its second straight game after a five-game win streak.
 Brook Lopez had 23 points, and Khris Middleton finished with 18.

+Antetokounmpo said he noticed how much the Jazz are enjoying their time together this season.

+“It just looks fun.
+When I watch them play, it looks fun, it looks easy, it looks simple,” he said.

 The Jazz led by as many as 21 when Mitchell fed Derrick Favors for an alley-oop layup to make it 89-68 with 3:39 left in the third quarter.